Last Updated on

 This is why bodybuilders alternate the bulking phase with what is known as a cutting phase.
 During the cutting phase, you reduce your calorie intake (especially carbs) and increase the amount of cardio you do, which reduces your body fat percentage.

-The main difference between a bulking phase and a cutting phase is the amount of carbs you eat.
+The main difference between a bulking phase and a cutting phase is the number of carbs you eat.

-This means things like sweet potatoes, whole grain breads and starchy vegetables have to go.
+This means things like sweet potatoes, whole grain bread and starchy vegetables have to go.

 However, it’s not a good idea to suddenly change from a bulking diet that is loaded with complex carbs, straight into a cutting diet that has none.
 Try to slowly phase the carbs out of your diet over a 1 – 2 week period so that your body has time to adapt.

 When you are in a cutting phase, you want to get your calorie intake down to around 500 calories below your BMR (Basal Metabolic Rate).

 After coming off a bulking phase where you are used to eating so much more, this can be extremely difficult.
 Most bodybuilders agree that the hardest part of a cutting phase is having the mental strength to stick with it for the course.